Alededorigo/dotfiles/README.md

 | Polybar
 | Rofi           | rofi         |              | rofi         |
 | Qutebrowser    | [official page](qutebrowser.org/INSTALL.html#on_debian_ubuntu) | qutebrowser | qutebrowser |

+### Configs:

+#### Rofi
+The theme for rofi Is [AD.rasi](https://github.com/Alededorigo/dotfiles/free/main/AD.rasi) - Place that file into /use/share/Rofi/themes/AD.rasi
+You can change the file name, but not the extension.